-Customer Complaints
+2024 Vegetation Management Customer Complaints

 For this annual report, Duke Energy Indiana has included the customer concerns that were not resolved in the field and were escalated to management for resolution.
-Duke Energy Indiana had twenty customer complaints related to tree trimming/vegetation management, and there were two complaints carried over from 2022 that are now closed.
-Seven of the customer complaints were informal complaints to the Indiana Utility Regulatory Commission's (the "Commission") Consumer Affairs Division ("CAD") and thirteen were complaints escalated to Management.
-Of all twenty in the current year and the two that were pending from 2022, all are now closed.
+Duke Energy Indiana had ten customer complaints related to tree trimming/vegetation management.
+Seven of the customer complaints were informal complaints to the Indiana Utility Regulatory Commission's (the "Commission") Consumer Affairs Division ("CAD") and three were complaints escalated to Management.
+All ten in the current year are now closed.